Cuff bracelet

 For the bracelet with two buttons and loops, you can measure your wrist and add 3cm to that and then add 2-3cm again for seam allowances (5-6cm in total).
 Or you can wrap the band around your wrist, mark how you need it and then add seam allowances.

-For the other options – overlapped bracelets, you’d need to wrap around your wrist, overlap and see/mark how long the bracelet should be.
+For the other two options (overlapped bracelets) you’d need to wrap the band around your wrist, overlap and see/mark how long the bracelet should be.
 Cut adding seam allowances at the ends, where appropriate.

 Main procedure

-Now that you have the piece of the exact length, let’s start decorating.
+Now that you have a piece of the exact length, let’s start decorating.
 You can add lace, beads, fabric scraps, anything you think looks good.

 If you adding some lace, sew it on to the front side only.